sedoriosajohn-cpu/Clerk/README.md

 <img width="1024" height="1024" alt="image" src="https://github.com/user-attachments/assets/71e93dc1-685b-4c16-8b91-8780c2345b28" />

 **Clerk** is an AI-assisted task organization and scheduling system designed to convert unstructured user input into structured, actionable tasks.
-Instead of acting like a traditional chatbot, Clerk utilizes a multi-stage processing pipeline to transform text, emails, and voice notes into organized tasks and scheduling recommendations.
+Instead of acting like a traditional chatbot, Clerk utilizes a multi-stage processing pipeline to transform text, emails, voice notes, PDFs, and work schedule images into organized tasks and scheduling recommendations.

 The goal of Clerk is simple: **reduce manual task entry and make scheduling effortless.**

 ---

 ## Features
-* **Multi-Modal Ingestion:** Support for raw text, `.txt` file uploads, and audio transcriptions.
+* **Multi-Modal Ingestion:** Raw text, `.txt`/`.pdf` file uploads, image uploads (e.g. work schedules), and audio transcription via OpenAI Whisper.
-* **Intelligent Extraction:** Automated identification of deadlines, durations, and priorities.
+* **Intelligent Extraction:** Automated identification of deadlines, durations, priorities, and assigners using GPT-5.
+Falls back to local NLP parsing when no API key is configured.
-* **Confidence Scoring:** Ambiguous tasks are flagged for review rather than "guessed" by the AI.
+* **Confidence Scoring:** Each extracted task receives a confidence score.
+Ambiguous tasks are flagged rather than silently guessed.
-* **Heuristic Scheduling:** An adaptive engine that learns user work-hour preferences and optimizes the daily timeline.
+* **Google Integration:** Sync tasks and events from Gmail, Google Calendar (all calendars, including birthdays), Google Tasks, and Google Classroom.
+Auto-sync runs in the background every 15 minutes.
+* **Work Schedule Extraction:** Upload a photo or PDF of an employee shift schedule — Clerk finds your row and extracts your shifts as timed reminders.
+* **User Accounts:** Register/login with username and password.
+Supports optional two-factor authentication via email and "Sign in with Google" (OAuth).
+* **Password Recovery:** Forgot-password flow sends a reset link to the user's security email.
+* **Dark Mode & Preferences:** Per-user settings for preferred name, work hours, dark mode, and notification preferences.

 ---

 ## Running Clerk

 On Windows, double-click `Start Clerk.bat`.
 Clerk will start the backend, open the website in your browser, and show the local URL.